 Buy Amazon Barcodes

-To sell your products on Amazon.com you need a barcode number to use as a unique identifier for your product, and our barcode numbers are ideal for this.
-We have many happy customers using our barcode numbers to sell their products on Amazon (for some examples, please follow these links: music album, mobile phone accessories, & toy shed).
-Our barcodes can be used both in online retail stores (such as Amazon), and in physical retail stores, both in Australia & worldwide.
+To sell your products on Amazon.com.au, you need a barcode number.
+The barcode number is a unique identifier for your product.
+Our barcode numbers are ideal for this.
+We have many happy customers using our barcode numbers to sell their products on international Amazon stores, including Amazon.com, Amazon.co.uk, Amazon.de etc. (see our Products on the Amazon page for some examples).
+Our barcodes work in online retail stores (such as Amazon, eBay, CD Baby etc.), and in physical retail stores.
+They can be used in Australia & worldwide.

 “How do I use my barcode on Amazon?”

-After you make your order, you will receive a unique EAN-13 barcode number(s) via email
+After making your order, you will receive a unique EAN-13 barcode number(s) via email.

-We process orders quickly (instantly for EAN-13 barcodes and within 12 hours if carton codes).
+We process orders quickly (instantly for EAN-13 barcodes and carton codes).

 “Great service, exactly as advertised.
 Was very impressed by the fast turnaround.
 Highly recommended if you need barcodes and don’t want to pay through the nose.”
 Chris L